zaindev81/pomodoro-timer/README.md

 - 📱 **Responsive**: Works perfectly on all devices
 - 🧠 **Focus Mode**: Updates browser title with current timer status

+## Privacy

+All your data is stored locally in your browser's `localStorage`.
+No data is ever sent to a server, so your privacy is 100% guaranteed.

 ## How to Use

 1. Click **Start** to begin a 25-minute work session